operator-framework/community-operators/docs/required-fields.md

 ### Categories

-For the best user experience, choose from the following categories:
+For the best user experience, choose from the categories bellow.

 | Category  |
 |-----------|